 How to use Post Revisions to Undo Changes in WordPress

 WordPress displays the number of revisions for each post in the publish meta box on the post/page edit screen.
-Clicking on browse will take you to post revisions screen.
+Clicking on browse will take you to the post revisions screen.

-You can also display revisions below post edit area by clicking on Screen Options and checking Revisions.
+You can also display revisions below the post edit area by clicking on Screen Options and checking Revisions.

-To restore a revision simply click on Restore This Revision or Restore This Autosave button.
-WordPress will restore the selected revision as your current post revision and you can then save it as a draft.
+To restore a revision, simply click on Restore This Revision or Restore This Autosave button.
+WordPress will restore the selected revision as your current post revision, and you can then save it as a draft.

 It is also possible for you to limit post revisions or even completely disable post revisions.
 However, we would strongly recommend against that because post revisions come in very handy in many situations.
-If you want you can delete old post revisions which you are sure that you will not need any more.
+If you want, you can delete old post revisions, which you are sure that you will not need anymore.